saifhaq/alma/README.md

 by the user:

 ### Initialise a data loader inside of `benchmark_model`:
-- Rather than initializing and feeding in a data laoder like in the above example, one can also just pass in a `data` tensor (with no batch dimension), and `benchmark_model` will automatically create a dataloader that produces random tensors of the same shape as the input tensor, with the batch size controlled via the `config` dictionary.
+Rather than initializing and feeding in a data loader like in the above example, one can also just pass in a `data` tensor (with no batch dimension), and `benchmark_model` will automatically create a dataloader that produces random tensors of the same shape as the input tensor, with the batch size controlled via the `config` dictionary.
 This can be convenient if one does not want to create a data loader.